 Neil also advises and assists in general migration visa classes including student, partner and family.

-- Global Talent visa advisory for highly skilled individuals working in key industry sectors such as DigiTech, EnergyTech, MedTech, and infrastructure, including preparing Expressions of Interest and subclass 858 visa applications under the Global Talent Independent Visa program.
+- Global Talent visa advisory for highly skilled individuals working in key industry sectors such as DigiTech, EnergyTech, MedTech, and infrastructure, including preparing Expressions of Interest and subclass 858 visa applications under the Global Talent Visa program.

 - Family visa applications including partner and parent visa applications.